Nowow/scsvtdev/README.md

 * 4 hunger levels
 * Age system
 * Reverse progression, but with quirks
+* Staying satisfied = being more powerful and having broader variety of options
+* Curse can be lifted by a perk or, preferably, an Enai-like quest on feeding on the most powerful

+### Reverse progression

-** Staying satisfied = being more powerful and having broader variety of options ** Higher hunger = losing access your access to your feats rather than getting flat weaker and setting gameplay objectives on feeding, whilst providing means to do so
+* Higher hunger = losing access your access to your feats rather than getting flat weaker and setting gameplay objectives on feeding, whilst providing means to do so
 * 4 stage hunger means hate, probably vampire bestiality thats only cured by feeding on a human corpse
-* Curse can be lifted by a perk or, preferably, an Enai-like quest on feeding on the most powerful

 ## Vampire lord